-Term and Year: Fall 2017
+Term and Year: Fall 2018

-Course Title: MATH 1314
+Course Title: MATH1314

 Course Subject: COLLEGE ALGEBRA

-Course Sections: 1213
+Course Sections: 1115

-Class Days & Times: T/Th 10am-11:20 am
+Class Days & Times: M/W11am-12:25 pm

-Class Room Locations: Winship 118
+Class Room Locations: Winship 106

 Credit Hours: 3

 COURSE OVERVIEW:

-College Algebra is designed to fulfill the minimum math requirements for graduation from a state fouryear college and to develop the algebraic skills and concepts needed for study in future math courses.
+College Algebra is designed to fulfill the minimum math requirements for graduation from a state four-year college and to develop the algebraic skills and concepts needed for study in future math courses.
 Students will learn essential algebraic skills such as solving quadratic and radical equations, develop an understanding of functions including topics such as the domain and range of a function, functional notation, piecewise-defined functions, function transformations, operations with functions, the inverse of a function, graphs of polynomial, rational, exponential and logarithmic functions, and matrix solutions to systems of linear equations.